Terms and Conditions

-12.3.4 WorkCast may destroy or otherwise dispose of any of the Client Data in its possession unless WorkCast receives, no later than ten days after the effective date of the termination of this Agreement, a written request for the delivery to the Client of the then most recent back-up of the Client Data.
-WorkCast shall use reasonable commercial endeavours to deliver the back-up to the Client within 30 days of its receipt of such a written request, provided that the Client has, at that time, paid all fees and charges outstanding at and resulting from termination (whether or not due at the date of termination).
-The Client shall pay all reasonable expenses incurred by WorkCast in returning or disposing of Client Data; and
+12.3.4 Subject to clause 5.5.5 WorkCast may destroy or otherwise dispose of any of the Client Data in its possession unless WorkCast receives, no later than sixty days after the effective date of the termination of this Agreement, a written request for the delivery to the Client of the then most recent back-up of the Client Data.
+WorkCast shall use reasonable commercial endeavours to deliver the back-up to the Client within 30 days of its receipt of such a written request, provided that the Client has, at that time, paid all fees and charges outstanding at and resulting from termination (whether or not due at the date of termination).; and

 12.3.5 any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of this Agreement which existed at or before the date of termination shall not be affected or prejudiced.